Texas Department of State Health Services, Zoonosis Control Branch

 In February 1995, the Texas Department of State Health Services (DSHS) initiated the ORVP as a multiyear program with a goal of creating zones of vaccinated coyotes and gray foxes along the leading edges of the epizootics, thereby halting the spread of the virus.
 The ORVP is a cooperative program involving DSHS; Texas Cooperative Extension Wildlife Services; US Department of Agriculture Wildlife Services; Texas Military Forces; Centers for Disease Control and Prevention; Merial Ltd.; Dynamic Aviation Group, Inc.; U.S. Army Veterinary Laboratory at Ft.
 Sam Houston, Texas; and other local, state, and federal agencies.

 The aerial distribution of vaccine that occurs during each year involves approximately 250 separate flights by five King Air aircraft from the Dynamic Aviation Group, Inc. and annually results in a total flight distance equaling approximately 4 times around the world.
-Since 1995, the program has been responsible for the distribution of over 44.92 million individual doses of Raboral V RG, an oral rabies vaccine, over approximately 623,800 square miles of Texas.
+Since 1995, the program has been responsible for the distribution of over 47.68 million individual doses of Raboral V-RG, an oral rabies vaccine, over approximately 664,100 square miles of Texas.

 The Texas ORVP has achieved a level of success that could not have been anticipated during early development work done in 1993 and 1994.
-The South Texas ORVP has moved to a barrier strategy to prevent reintroduction of the virus.
-All available resources for the West-Central Texas ORVP will be applied in such a manner as to achieve the most effective and efficient outcome for the control of the rabies epizootic in gray foxes and the protection of the public's health.
+The South Texas and West-Central Texas ORVP zones have combined into a barrier strategy to prevent reintroduction of the virus and continue to protect the public's health.